asteriskiry/asteriski.fi/wp-content/plugins/accesspress-facebook-auto-post/readme.txt

 Donate link: http://accesspressthemes.com/donation/
 Requires at least: 4.5
 Tested up to: 4.9
-Stable tag: 1.4.2
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Auto Publish wordpress posts/pages/custom post types to Facebook Profile and Fan pages.
+Auto Publish WordPress posts/pages/custom post types to Facebook Profile and Fan pages.

 == Description ==
 [Homepage](https://accesspressthemes.com/) | [Documentation](https://www.youtube.com/watch?v=IZ2P9SWKl-k) | [Support](https://accesspressthemes.com/support/) | [Premium Version](http://accesspressthemes.com/wordpress-plugins/accesspress-social-auto-post/)

-Tested with WordPress 4.9

 <strong>AccessPress Facebook Auto Post</strong> is a FREE Facebook plugin for WordPress.
 You can use this to publish your site's posts,pages and custom post types to your facebook profile and fan pages as soon as you hit the publish button in your site.
 The posting process is fully automated and as easy as 1, 2, 3!